moorissa/hidden-layers-with-keras/README.md

 ### Task 2
-We train a multilayer perceptron on the MNIST dataset.
-We then compare a “vanilla” model with a model using drop-out.
+The second model is built using a multilayer perceptron on the MNIST dataset.
+The “vanilla” model is then compared with a model using drop-out to see if there is any improvements.
 The scoring evaluation and result visualization of the learning curves can be found below:

 #### Model with No Dropout
 * Test loss for No Dropout: 0.237